How Massage Can Help You

 Many times, we will prioritize how we look over how we feel.
 We will get our nails and hair done regularly, and you feel great because you look great.
 But if you’re walking around in pain constantly, let’s talk about how massage can help you on more than just a surface level.

 Massage therapy has been clinically proven to not only reduce stress levels, but even help with aches and pains that we all experience at one time or another as well as conditions such as depression.
-At Royal Oak Massage, I specialize in primarily deep tissue massage and the purpose of this work is to realign the deeper layers of fascial tissue and muscles, where a lot of underlying issues and problems can lead to chronic pain.
+At Michigan Massage and Wellness we specialize in people.
+We offer a variety of services, but the main component is deep tissue massage (or what we call The Fix).
+The purpose of this work is to realign the deeper layers of fascial tissue and muscles, where a lot of underlying issues and problems can lead to chronic pain.
 These adhesions, or “knots” as they are generally known, occurs when repeated stress (too much working out, not enough stretching out, too much time sitting at a desk hunched over a keyboard not enough time opening up your chest after work) start to form these tight, rigid bands of inflexible muscles.
 When I was in massage school at Irene’s Myomassology Institute my friend and I would frequently compare the knots in our backs and necks to pasta noodles.
 My neck might be like fettuccine but my back was more akin to stuffed shells 😉

 In good hands,

 Rebecca Tamm, LMT